1996 Indiana Hoosiers football team

 The 1996 Indiana Hoosiers football team represented Indiana University Bloomington as a member of the Big Ten Conference during the 1996 NCAA Division I-A football season.
 Led by Bill Mallory in his 13th and final season as head coach, the Hoosiers compiled an overall record of 3–8 with a mark of 1–7 in conference play, placing in a three-way tie for ninth in the Big Ten.
 The team played home games at Memorial Stadium in Bloomington, Indiana.

-Mallory was fired after the end of the season.
+Mallory was fired at the end of the season.